Keyframes in CSS: Syntax and Animation Examples

 Using Keyframes with Animation

-• @keyframes – defines what happens during the animation (the steps).
+• @keyframes – @keyframes in CSS are used to define what happens during the animation (the steps).

 • animation properties – tell the element how to play the animation.